karenfriesen/personal-site/src/pages/index.md

 ## Building in public

+Starting naked, ~~clothes~~ CSS later.

-Starting with the [Eleventy Excellent starter template](https://github.com/madrilene/eleventy-excellent) by [madrilene](https://github.com/madrilene) and going from there.
+Using the [Eleventy Excellent starter template](https://github.com/madrilene/eleventy-excellent) by [madrilene](https://github.com/madrilene) and going from there.

 I wanted to be able to write some short posts and get them up and also tinker with the site so I’ll be working on whichever as I feel like it.